Exodia-World/exodia.world-eth/README.md

 Record *public* upgrades in `migrations/history.txt`.
 This practice will be automated in the future.
 The latest deployed contract addresses are written in `migrations/contracts.json`.

+## Release

+After migrations or upgrades, export the final contract JSONs to be used in [Exodia.World Web Client]() by running `./helpers/release.js`.
+Copy files in the `release` directory into the `src/app/contracts` directory of the web client.

 ## Configuration

 Much of the configuration can be done in the `truffle.js` or by passing arguments to ganache-cli in `ganache-cli-x`.